 - Ask how safe the device is.

-- Do you need this memory aid for long or short-term usage?
-Consider hiring instead of purchasing for short-term usage if this would save money.
+- Do you need this memory aid for short- or long-term use?
+For short-term use, consider hiring instead of buying.
+This could save you money.

-The Alzheimer’s Society recommends you consider the following when using memory aids:
+The Alzheimer’s Society recommends that you consider the following when choosing or using memory aids:

 - Aids which may work for one person with dementia may not work for another.
 Remember to keep the use of aids person-centred.
-Tailor it to the needs and interests of the specific person with dementia rather than taking a one size fits all approach .
-Involving the person with dementia in the decisions about which memory aids to use can help with this.
+Tailor them to the needs and interests of the specific person with dementia rather than taking a one-size-fits-all approach.

 - Memory aids which can be easily integrated into the routine of the person with dementia will cause least disruption and therefore may work best.